Word of Mouth…

 Fun fact – Google will show review snippets from platforms other than its own.

 That is, Google’s search engines show reviews from store sites.
 They also show reviews from social media websites.

 More importantly, they show reviews for map searches, so you can optimise reviews by location!

 These are all advantages because now, you don’t have to hyper-focus on a single website.

 You can target multiples– getting reviews for each.
 And this gives you more online ratings to work from!

 Now, picking a platform doesn’t mean you should spread yourself thin.

 And you have to manage your profiles on these platforms.
-You’ll also need to track comments, cart systems, etc.
+You’ll also need to track comments and engagement.

-This can be too much if you’re using tons of review sites – so be sure to limit yourself to the best!
+This can be too much if you’re using countless review sites – so be sure to limit yourself to the best available in your niche!

 Which Platforms Should I Try?